-Apollo's credit oriented capital markets operations commenced in 1990 as a complement to its private equity investment activity.
-Apollo currently manages a number of credit oriented capital markets funds, including mezzanine funds, senior credit funds, distressed and hedge funds.
-We may invest in, or alongside of, these capital markets vehicles which take advantage of the same disciplined, value-oriented investment philosophy employed with respect to Apollo's private equity investment activities.
-Our current capital markets fund investments include: Apollo
+Apollo's credit operations commenced in 1990 as a complement to its private equity investment activity.
+Apollo currently manages a number of credit funds, including mezzanine funds, senior credit funds, distressed and hedge funds and non-performing loan funds.
+We may invest in, or alongside of, these credit vehicles which take advantage of the same disciplined, value-oriented investment philosophy employed with respect to Apollo's private equity investment activities.